Generic name: eletriptan [ EL-e-TRIP-tan ]

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid driving or hazardous activity until you know how eletriptan will affect you.
 Your reactions could be impaired.

 Eletriptan side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using eletriptan and call your doctor at once if you have:
+Eletriptan may cause serious side effects.
+Call your doctor at once if you have:

 fast, slow, or uneven heart rate;